HMS Medway (P223): Construction

 On 6 November 2013, it was announced that the Royal Navy had signed an agreement in principle to build three new offshore patrol vessels based on the River-class design (more specifically, the larger Amazonas-class corvette derivative) at a fixed price of £348 million, including spares and support.
-In August 2014, BAE Systems signed a contract to build the ships on the River Clyde in Scotland.
-The ships, which were designated Batch 2 of the River-class, were to be globally-deployable and capable of carrying out constabulary tasks, such as counter-terrorism, counter-piracy and anti-smuggling.
-As the first ship of the new batch, Medway included some 29 modifications and enhancements over the baseline Amazonas design.
+In August 2014, BAE Systems signed a contract to build the ships on the River Clyde.
+The ships, which were designated Batch 2 of the River class, were to be globally-deployable and capable of carrying out constabulary tasks, such as counter-terrorism, counter-piracy and anti-smuggling.
+As the second ship of the new batch, Medway included some 29 modifications and enhancements over the baseline Amazonas design.

 Steel was cut, marking the start of construction of Medway, on 8 June 2015 at BAE Systems Govan shipyard in Glasgow.
 Rather than being launched in the traditional manner, Medway was rolled onto a semi-submersible barge and lowered into the water on 23 August 2017 and was officially named a few weeks later on 20 October 2017.
 Builder's sea trials began on 9 November 2018 and were completed by 11 December 2018.
 Her sea trials were completed in only 75 days, a record not seen since World War II.
 She was then transferred to the Royal Navy on 5 March 2019.